LAST UPDATED ON July 5, 2023

 Gorgias

 Most of the tools on this list are focused on certain types of support or on team size, but not necessarily on a specific industry.
-Though the role of customer support may vary some depending on the industry you’re in, the job and tools needed to do it well are fairly consistent.
+Though the role of customer support may vary depending on your industry, the job and tools needed to do it well are fairly consistent.
 But there are a few exceptions, ecommerce being one of them.

 Pros: